 The remainder of this paper is organized as follows.
-We first present a theoretical framework for speaker diarization in Section 2.
+In Section II we present a theoretical framework for bottom-up and top-down hierarchical clustering approaches to speaker diarization.
 This includes a formal definition of the task and an analysis of the challenges that must be addressed by practical speaker diarization systems.
-The bottom-up and top-down approaches are reviewed and compared in Section 3.
-In Section 4, we describe our own experimental systems and approaches to purification and system combination.
-Results are reported in Section 5 before conclusions and some thoughts for future work are presented in Section 6.
+The generalized bottom-up and top-down approaches are reviewed and compared on a qualitative basis in Section III.
+In Section IV, we describe our own specific bottom-up and top-down experimental systems and approaches to purification and system combination.
+Results are reported in Section V before conclusions and some thoughts for future work are presented in Section VI.